davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 ### Data Exploration

 The initial dataset was provided as a CSV files and had 49 features and 163,966 matches, spanning men's professional singles matches from 1968 to 2017.
-A sample of this data is provided below.
+A sample of this data is provided in Table 1.
 Upon importing this dataset, it was discovered there were some data issues which needed to be corrected.
 Namely, it appears a row of header column names erroneously appeared a second time in the middle of the data set, causing Pandas (a Python data analysis package) to assume all of the columns were `object` (e.g., string) types.
 After removing this row from the data, the columns were manually converted to either `object` (for categorical fields) or `float64` (for numerical fields) types. `float64` column types were chosen for all numerical fields for better compatibility with missing values in Pandas.
 This was required before any exploratory analysis could be performed.

 <center>